Categorifying Zeta Functions for Quadratic Covers: Introduction

-The symbol $\pi_{*}$ is a pushforward map induced by the double cover $\pi : C\rightarrow\P^{1}$.
-The functors $L(C)^{+}$ and $L(C)^{-}$ in $\widetilde{I}(Z_{0}^{\eff}(C))$ are defined in Section~\ref{sec:mainthm} in such a way that their images in the numerical incidence algebra satisfy $L(C)^{+} - L(C)^{-} = L(C)$, where $L(C)$ represents the coefficients of $L(C,t)$, thereby recovering formula (\ref{eq:Lfactor}).
-In this way, Theorem~\ref{thm:intro} may be viewed as a categorical version of formula (\ref{eq:Lfactor}) for hyperelliptic curves.
-Theorem~\ref{thm:intro} also says that $L(C)$ is a {\it relative zeta function} for the cover $\pi$, in the terminology of \cite{ak}.
-Or to be more precise, it is a ``decomposed'' relative zeta function and becomes a relative zeta function after passing to $I_{\#}(\P^{1})$; see Remark~\ref{rem:card}.
-We plan to construct $L(C)$ directly as a single relative zeta function in a future article, using simplicial $G$-representations.
-See Appendix~\ref{app:Lpoly} for an overview of the construction in the case that $C$ is an elliptic curve.
+Theorem~\ref{thm:introgen} also says that $L(\pi)$ is a {\it relative zeta function} for the cover $\pi$, in the terminology of \cite{ak}.
+Or to be more precise, it is a ``decomposed'' relative zeta function and becomes a relative zeta function after passing to the numerical incidence algebra $I_{\#}(S(X))$; see Remark~\ref{rem:card}.
+We plan to construct $L(\pi)$ directly as a single relative zeta function in a future article, using simplicial $G$-representations.
+See Appendix~\ref{app:Lpoly} for an overview of the construction in the case that $X$ is an elliptic curve.